Ensono/stacks-webapp-template/packages/template-cli/templates/src/ssr/README.md

 To spin up the server locally, running Cypress headless, use: `npm run test:cypress:eyes`.
 This is the same for running in CI pipelines.

-The `*.cy.eyes.ts` tests are located with the rendered Next.js [pages](./pages/).
+The `*.test.eyes.cy.ts` tests are located with the rendered Next.js [pages](./pages/).
 Please ensure you follow naming conventions to ensure segregation of visual tests within CI.

+### Accessibility Testing

+From the Deque famility of products, we are using [aXe](https://www.deque.com/axe/) for accessibility testing.
+When developing, we expect to support WCAG 2.1 Level AA ["wcag21aa"] at a minimum.

+aXe tests are performed on two levels:
+1. first by rendering the React component and testing with Jest.
+See [index.axe.test.tsx](./components/ApiPane/index.axe.test.tsx) for example;
+2. second with Next rendering the entire page and tessting with Cypress.
+See  [index.test.axe.cy.ts](./compositions/home/index.test.axe.cy.ts) for example.

 ### Static Testing